Zimmermann Telegram as Received by the German Ambassador to Mexico

 Add all page(s) of this document to activity:

-German Foreign Minister Arthur Zimmermann sent this encoded message to the President of Mexico on January 16, 1917, offering United States territory to Mexico in return for joining the German cause in World War I. In return for Mexican support, Germany would help Mexico regain New Mexico, Texas, and Arizona from the United States.
+German Foreign Minister Arthur Zimmermann sent this encoded message to the President of Mexico on January 16, 1917, offering United States territory to Mexico in return for joining the German cause in World War I. In return for the military alliance, Germany would help Mexico regain New Mexico, Texas, and Arizona from the United States.
+The obvious threats to the United States contained in the telegram inflamed American public opinion against Germany and helped convince Congress to declare war against Germany in 1917.

 This primary source comes from the General Records of the Department of State.